-GRZ-R1 New buildings or structures, and extensions or alterations to existing buildings or structures General Residential zone Activity status: Permitted Where: Activity status where compliance not achieved with PER-2: Restricted discretionary PER-1 The new building or structure, or extension or alteration to an existing building or structure, will accommodate a permitted or controlled activity.
-Matters of discretion are restricted to: a. the matters of discretion of any infringed standard PER-2 The new building or structure, or extensions to an existing building or structure complies with standards: GRZ-S1 Maximum height GRZ-S2 Height in relation to boundary GRZ-S3 Setback (excluding from MHWS or wetland, lake and river margins) GRZ-S4 Setback from MHWS GRZ-S5 Façade length Activity status where compliance not achieved with PER-1: Discretionary
+GRZ-R1 New buildings or structures, or extensions or alterations to an existing buildings or structures General Residential zone Activity status: Permitted Where: Activity status where compliance not achieved with PER-2: Restricted discretionary PER-1 The new building or structure, or extension or alteration to an existing building or structure, will accommodate a permitted or controlled activity.
+Matters of discretion are restricted to: a. the matters of discretion of any infringed standard PER-2 The new building or structure, or extension or alteration to an existing building or structure complies with standards: GRZ-S1 Maximum height; GRZ-S2 Height in relation to boundary; GRZ-S3 Setback (excluding from MHWS or wetland, lake and river margins); GRZ-S4 Setback from MHWS; GRZ-S5 Façade length; Activity status where compliance not achieved with PER-1: Discretionary

-GRZ-S6 Outdoor living space GRZ-S7 Outdoor storage GRZ-R2 Impermeable surface coverage General Residential zone Activity status: Permitted Where: PER-1 The impermeable surface coverage of any site is no more than 50%.
+GRZ-S6 Outdoor living space; and GRZ-S7 Outdoor storage.
+GRZ-R2 Impermeable surface coverage General Residential zone Activity status: Permitted Where: PER-1 The impermeable surface coverage of any site is no more than 50%.
 Note: Where a development is utilising more than one site, including for multi-unit development or retirement villages, the percentage coverage must be calculated over the gross site area of all affected sites.
 Activity status where compliance not achieved with PER-1: Restricted Discretionary Matters of discretion are restricted to: a. the extent to which landscaping or vegetation may reduce adverse effects of run-off; b. the effectiveness of the proposed method for controlling stormwater on site; c. the availability of land for disposal of effluent and stormwater on the site without adverse effects on adjoining waterbodies (including groundwater and aquifers) or on adjoining sites; and d. whether low impact design methods and use of green spaces can be used; e. any cumulative effects on total catchment impermeability; f. natural hazard mitigation and site constraints; and g. extent of potential adverse effects on cultural, spiritual, heritage and/or amenity values of any affected waterbodies.
 GRZ-R3 Residential activity (standalone residential units) General Residential zone Activity status: Permitted Where: PER-1 1.
 The number of standalone residential units on a site does not exceed one; and 2.
 The site does not contain a multi-unit development.
 Activity status where compliance not achieved with PER-1: Discretionary GRZ-R4 Visitor accommodation General Residential zone Activity status: Permitted Where: PER-1 The visitor accommodation is within a residential unit or accessory building.
 PER-2 The occupancy does not exceed six guests per night.
 PER-3 The site does not share access with another site.
-Activity status where compliance not achieved with PER-1, PER-2 or PER-3: Discretionary GRZ-R5 Home business General Residential zone Activity status: Permitted Where: PER-1 Activity status where compliance not achieved with PER-2, PER-3 and PER-4: Restricted Discretionary Matters of discretion are restricted to: The home business is undertaken within: 1. a residential unit; or 2. an accessory building that does not exceed GFA of 40m . a. scale, intensity and character of the business; b. traffic generation, safety and access; c. provision of parking;
+Activity status where compliance not achieved with PER-1, PER-2 or PER-3: Discretionary GRZ-R5 Home business General Residential zone Activity status: Permitted Where: PER-1 The home business is undertaken within: Activity status where compliance not achieved with PER-2, PER-3 and PER-4: Restricted Discretionary Matters of discretion are restricted to: